bmberger/WavesApp/README.md

 - scope creep

 # Milestones
-Milestone 1 (end of July 23rd - a Tuesday/middle of week 5): Basic MVP/functionality
+- Milestone 1 (end of July 23rd - a Tuesday/middle of week 5): Basic MVP/functionality
-Milestone 2 (end of July 30th - a Tuesday/middle of week 6): UI (very attractive)
+- Milestone 2 (end of July 30th - a Tuesday/middle of week 6): UI (very attractive)
-Milestone 3 (end of August 7th/8th - a Tuesday/Wednesday/middle of week 7): Stretch goals and more UI Milestone 4 (end of August 9th - Friday/end of week 7): Pitch
+- Milestone 3 (end of August 7th/8th - a Tuesday/Wednesday/middle of week 7): Stretch goals and more UI
+- Milestone 4 (end of August 9th - Friday/end of week 7): Pitch

-Practice pitch on August 12th (Monday)
+Practice pitch on August 12th (Monday).
 Pitch is on August 13th and 14th.

 # Requirements within App